THE ORIGIN AND HISTORY OF NSUKKA by Onyeji Nnaji

 The Meaning of the Word, “Nsukka”

-The etymology of the name Nsukka is traced to
+The etymological root of the name Nsukka is traced to

 no other people than the very people who speak the language collectively termed